Back to Dyson Guides

 Quick Solutions

-Clean sensor inlet vents with dry compressed air
+Clean the sensor inlet vents with dry compressed air

-Reposition purifier 3 feet from walls for proper airflow
+Reposition the purifier ~3 ft from walls for airflow

 Still having issues?
 This is usually the deeper cause below.